ComScore

 • Time Commitment: 45 minutes

 It’s not really a football game-watch without copious amounts of Buffalo wings, is it?
 (Don’t forget to make extra sauce for dipping.)
-Whether you like ranch or blue cheese, these beginner-friendly bites will please everyone.
+Whether you like yours dipped in "seemingly" ranch or blue cheese, this beginner-friendly appetizer will please everyone.

 5. Copycat Stroud’s Cinnamon Rolls